Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 18, Master Poisoner.

-You have surpassed most of the Poisoners and became one of the greatest Poisoners who have ever lived, you gain the following benefits:
+You have surpassed most of the Poisoners and became one of the greatest Poisoners who have ever lived.

 * The cost and time you need to craft an item using your Poisoner’s Kit is quartered.
 * If the Items crafted with your Poisoner’s Kit require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Poisoner feat).